Today I'm going to arm you with 13 ways to avoid work from home scams online.

 If you've been unfortunate enough to fall victim to an online scam artist please here's how to report a work from home scam.

 My hope is that this will help you to identify and avoid the work from home scams and keep your money in your bank account.

 After reviewing many work from home programs online, here are the common tell-tale signs of a work from home scam:

-Top 13 tell-tale Signs of work from home online scams
+Top 13 tell-tale signs of work from home scams

 1. It sounds too good to be true